ChrisHarte/dotfiles/readme.markdown

 This won't have any effect as we've used [default=nothing] in our .gitconfig so we'll have to specify the ref on each push.

 ### git pull --rebase
-Doing 'git pull' is fine but if you're working on a branch others are actively using this will add a merge message to the log thus forcing them to do a pull before they commit even though you haven't committed anything.
+Doing 'git pull' is fine but if you're working on a branch others are actively using this will add a merge message to the log messing up the log history.
+Using --rebase will do a pull then rebase and keep the log clean.
-Using --rebase will do a pull but not add that merge message and thus force others to pull needlessly.

 ### git stash
 Stash your un-committed changes